AlanDelineo/eleventy-netlify-test/posts/a-new-test-post-serverless-is-amazing.md

 I'm going to try something stupid next like setting up a OTT carousel and see how that effects the page speed/lighthouse score.

 Woo!

+So this was orignally added via the CMS, but if I add more content here and commit from my local machine this is going to update!

+I'm fairly sure this is witchcraft.